top of page

 And we all know that the more we practice something, like piano or juggling, the better you become at it.
 It's the same thing with peace.
 The more often you practice, the more you find yourself living peacefully and the more readily you can access peacefulness in those times when you need it.

 When my children were small, I claimed peace for myself by going away two or three times a year.
 I know, I know, lots of people had opinions about this.
 And yet in our family, we agreed that this was good for all of us.
-I unloaded my stress, worked through my stuff, rested, replenished my heart and soul and then went back into mothering more balanced and resourced.
-I also danced regularly, which was another way of releasing overwhelm and frustration, and finding my grace and strength.
+I unloaded my stress, worked through my stuff, rested and replenished and then went back into mothering more balanced and resourced.
+At home, I also went to dance class every week, which was another way of releasing overwhelm and frustration, and finding my grace and strength.
 And I participated in healing circles that brought me into greater connection with all beings and the divine mysteries beyond, which is a great source of peace to me.

 Peacefulness can be cultivated in four realms: